 Second, heating.
 Heating in London is hugely dependent on gas.
 We will have to find ways to both use less energy, and switch to electricity.
 At scale.
 Both in our homes, and in our workplaces and in industry.
 This degasification is highly achievable.
 Radical insulation approaches are emerging and can even work for London’s old building stock.
 And on heating, electric air-source heat pumps are already available, and with a thriving market costs would become much more affordable.
 So, the best new homes and workplaces can already be net zero, and our older buildings could get close to net zero too, with the right focus and investment.

 Zooming out, there are plenty of positives.
 London’s comparative carbon intensity is pretty good.
 We produce around 3.6 tonnes of carbon dioxide per person, lower than the UK average largely due to our extensive tube, train, cycle lane and bus networks.
 And there have been great advances in renewable energy with solar and wind energy and battery storage becoming cheaper and more efficient.
 Combined, these are making electricity the clean energy choice.

 But to pull off this transition will take an extraordinary collective effort.

-We can take inspiration from the radical changes this crisis is forcing on all of us – from the converting on the Excel conference centre into the 4000-bed NHS Nightingale hospital in just nine days, to the more mundane widespread adoption of video-calling.
-And unlike the search for a Covid-19 vaccine, we already know most of the answers.
+We can take inspiration from the radical changes this crisis is forcing on all of us from the conversion of the ExCeL convention centre into a 4000 bed NHS Nightingale hospital in just nine days, to the more mundane widespread adoption of videocalling.
+And unlike the search for a COVID-19 vaccine, we already know most of the answers.
 As William Gibson said ‘the future is already here, it is just unevenly spread’.

 Rob Whitehead is Director of Strategic Projects at Centre for London.
 Follow him on Twitter.